null

 How to grow sprouts on the trail

 How easy is it to grow sprouts while backpacking?
 Very easy.
 Start the sprout cycle in the evening (before you sleep for the night).
-Put 3-4 Tbs of sprout seed into the hemp bag or another medium in water and allow it to soak overnight; if using a bag, place the bag in a dish or cup, then add water over the seeds, and let the bag soak in the water container overnight.
+Place 3-4 Tablespoons of sprout seed into the hemp bag or another medium in water and allow it to soak overnight; if using a bag, place the bag in a dish or cup, then add water over the seeds, and let the bag soak in the water container overnight.
 The water level should be high enough to cover the seeds.
 Discard the water and rinse the sprouts with fresh water in the morning.
-Continue to rinse the sprouts each morning and evening with freshly treated water until the seeds germinate and you are ready to consume.
+Continue to rinse the sprouts each morning and evening with freshly treated water until the seeds germinate and you are ready to consume your homegrown sprouts.

-If you devote a minute to rinsing your sprouts two to three times daily, you can grow sprouts in 3 - 4 days.
+If you devote a minute to rinsing your sprouts two to three times daily, you can grow sprouts in 3 to 4 days.

 Detailed Instructions for Growing Sprouts